1. When and where does Don’t Walk By take place?

 11. Can I register a group of volunteers?

 We would love for you to sign up with your church, community group, or group of friends to volunteer.
 To ensure that your team will be together:

-Make sure you have 4 people in your group and no more than 2 males OR 2 females per group.
-You may have two groups of 4 to make a team but you will need one team leader per group of 4.
+- Make sure you have 4 people in your group and no more than 2 males or 2 females per group.
+You may have two groups of 4 to make a full team but you will need one team leader per group of 4.

-- Choose a team name and designate a team leader (age 21+) who will attend a mandatory team leader training.
+Choose a team leader who will attend a mandatory team leader training.

-- Each person on your team will still need to register individually but enter in the team name that you have determined together ahead of time.
-If there are multiple teams from the same church, please create unique team names.
+Each person on your team will still need to register individually but fill in the team leader name in the form.
+You can also opt to serve in a team with members of your church as there are often multiple teams from the same church.

 12. Can I register to volunteer for multiple Saturdays?